chsasank/chsasank.github.io/_drafts/deep-learning-crash-course-1.md

 ## Neural Networks

-With this background, we are ready to start on neural networks.
-TODO
+With this background, we are ready to start with neural networks.

 ### Perceptron

 Perceptron, a type of artificial neuron was developed in the 1950s and 1960s.
 Today, it's more common to use Rectified Linear Units (ReLUs).
 Nevertheless, it's worth taking time to understand the older models.

 So how do perceptrons work?
-A perceptron takes several inputs, $$ x_1, x_2, \ldots x_n $$ and produces a single output:
+A perceptron takes several inputs, $ x_1, x_2, \ldots x_n $ and produces a single output:

 <span class="marginnote">
     **Illustration**: Perceptron Model. <a href="http://neuralnetworksanddeeplearning.com/chap1.html">Source</a>.